Personal Development: Everything You Need to Know to Get Started.

 How to start

-First time thinking about your development?
-It’s important to recognise that what works for one person, might not for another.
+When thinking about your development it’s important to recognise that what works for one person, might not for another.
 And this is true throughout your career.
 We’re all different and there’s no one-size-fits-all approach.

 You might like to dive straight into challenges.
 Or rather have some time to reflect.
-Maybe you respond best to feedback or like to record your activities.
+Maybe you respond best to feedback or like to plan and track your activities.
 Perhaps you prefer gaining ideas and inspiration from browsing videos or articles.
+Or maybe a mix.
 You’ll have your preferences.
 So, you just have to work out what works best for you.

 When you consider development, it’s tempting to start thinking about really long-term possibilities.
 Maybe daydream about what you’ll be doing in ten years’ time… And almost separate your future self from your current situation.
+We’re all great at this.
 But it’s best to start small and create some momentum.
 Build up to the big picture with bitesize objectives.
 After all, Rome wasn’t built in a day.

 Instead, think about what you’re doing right now.
 Look at your recent past and immediate future.
 Whether it’s your role, study, mini project or hobby.
 Think about what’s been taking up most of your time recently.
 And what’s going to dominate in the next couple of months.
 Evaluate your development in the here and now.